JayBeavers/Reflecta/README.md

 - [ReflectaHeartbeat](https://github.com/JayBeavers/Reflecta/tree/master/ReflectaHeartbeat) is a library for reading digital and analog pins very efficienctly, calling functions and gathering their results into a data packet, and sending the results at a fixed frequency to the host PC.
 ReflectaHeartbeat is optimized to quickly gather data off the Arduino while effectively sharing the CPU by using asynchronous polling inside loop() rather than delay().

-- [NodeClient](https://github.com/JayBeavers/Reflecta/tree/master/NodeClient) is a NodeJS library built on top of node-serialport.
-NodeClient uses ReflectaFunctions to queryInterface and dynamically load javascript objects for the Arduino libraries.
+- [node-reflecta](https://github.com/jaybeavers/node-reflecta) is a NodeJS library built on top of node-serialport.  node-reflecta uses ReflectaFunctions to queryInterface and dynamically load javascript objects for the Arduino libraries.

 ---